lordofhunger/rods-wallpapers/README.md

 ### 🧩 Previews

-<p>This first example uses td-maru.png and a kitty colour scheme that can be found in examples,<br>
+This first example uses td-maru.png and a kitty colour scheme that can be found in examples,<br>
-the colour scheme is based on the wallpaper.<\p>
+the colour scheme is based on the wallpaper.

 <img src="examples/td-maru-example.png" alt="Example using td-maru and special kitty theme."/>

-<p>The second example uses td-house.png and a kitty colour scheme based on the gruvbox colour scheme,<br>
+The second example uses td-house.png and a kitty colour scheme based on the gruvbox colour scheme,<br>
-the vscode theme is nathans gruvbox.<\p>
+the vscode theme is nathans gruvbox.

 <img src="examples/td-house-example.png" alt="Example using td-house and special kitty theme."/>